Out About Scotland includes affiliate links. As an Amazon Associate I earn from qualifying purchases. Read more.

 The official Glasgow Mural Trail website has a very handy street map which you can follow to see all the artworks – there are around 25 at any one time – as well as an audio tour, but if you’re on a date you might like to just follow the map and walk around the city in whatever direction you like.

-Having done the trail myself I can say hand on heart it’s a superb way to explore the city centre and as an idea for a date you’ll definitely have something to talk about, and of course there are dozens of pubs along the way should you feel to need to warm up with a drink or three at the end of it all.
+Having done the trail myself I can say hand on heart it’s a superb way to explore the city and it’ll definitely give you something to talk about, with the bonus being there are dozens of pubs along the way should you feel to need to warm up with a drink or three at the end of it all.

 I’ve created a wee guide about the mural trail which gives you a good overview of what to expect and there’s also an official YouTube video that goes into detail about why the trail was originally created – see below.

 Nothing helps calm nerves on a date better than alcohol, and thankfully Scotland has lots of places to go for a drink whether your preference is a pint or a cocktail.

 However, I’m not even going to bother with recommending pubs and bars for a date because everyone seems to go to the same places over and over again – as you’ll witness in virtually every boozer on a Saturday afternoon.